12turnbullb/aws-react-bedrock-nlq/README.md

-# React SPA App with Serverless Backend and Congito Auth Demo
+# Natural Language Query with Amazon Bedrock (React SPA App)

 ## Overview

-This sample shows how to make a SPA application with serverless backend by AWS Cloud Development Kit (CDK).
-You can also see from this sample how to control access to API with Amazon Cognito and attach WAF to API Gateway and CloudFront.
+This sample shows how to make a React SPA application with AWS Cloud Development Kit (CDK) that hosts a chatbot for natural language query.

 Screenshots of this demo are shown below.